googleinterns/vm-network-migration/readme/FIND_SELFLINK_README.md

 2. Scroll down and find a line showing: *Equivalent REST*
 3. Click the blue *REST* link
 4. A configuration file will pop up, and you can search for selfLink field through Ctrl + F
-5. The VM's selfLink is the value of this field
+5. The VM instance's selfLink is the value of this field